taljuk01/learn-kubernetes-by-doing/README.md

 Containers encapsulate an application with all its dependencies, including system libraries, binaries, and configuration files (like Docker containers).

-These are the components of a kubernetes cluster:
+These are the components of a Kubernetes cluster:

 <p align="center">
   <img src="./assets/k8s-architecture.png" width="100%">